-WHEN: Tuesday 18th October.
-Doors open from 6:30pm.
-The fun starts at 7pm.
+WHEN: Tuesday 13th December.
+Doors open a little later than usual from 7pm.
+The fun starts at 7:30pm.

 WHERE: Friend In Hand Pub 58 Cowper Street, Glebe.
 They do a great $15 parmy special.
 Seating will be in rows so it’s probably easiest to get some grub downstairs before the show starts.

-TICKETS: General entry is $12, buy tickets here, limited tiks on the door.
+TICKETS: General entry is $12, buy tickets here, limited (but available) tiks on the door.